PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

 ![Figure 1 – Loading a CSV file and parsing it into a JavaScript object.](images/figure-1.png) _Figure 1 – Loading a CSV file and parsing it into a JavaScript object.
 Code: [`HeatmapTable/1-load-parse.html`](../HeatmapTable/1-load-parse.html)._

-Note that although the data is in a tidy format, unlike the example we used in the previous subsections, the months here are numbers.
+Note that although the data is in a tidy format, unlike the example we used in _Chapter 7_, the months here are numbers.

 The next step is to reorganize the data in a format that is suitable for display.